psmithccld/Essayons_Change_Website/replit.md

 Designed for deployment on platforms like Render, supporting Node.js 20.x.
 The recommended deployment strategy for MVP involves building the client during CI, copying it to `server/public`, and deploying the server as a single service.

 **Build Configuration (November 2025)**:
 The server build uses esbuild with ES Module format (`--format=esm`) to support top-level await for database connections.
-Database packages (`drizzle-orm`, `drizzle-zod`, `@neondatabase/serverless`) are marked as external dependencies and not bundled, allowing them to be resolved at runtime in production where they're installed via the `javascript_database` integration.
+Database packages (`drizzle-orm`, `drizzle-zod`, `@neondatabase/serverless`) are marked as external dependencies and not bundled, allowing them to be resolved at runtime where they're installed as npm dependencies in `server/package.json`.

 **Production Database Setup (October 2025)**:
 The production deployment on Render is now configured to use PostgreSQL for persistent admin user and content storage.
 When deployed: